List of Free Science Resources

 Free Medical Journals

 Over the next few years, many important medical journals will be available online, free and in full-text.
 The access to free scientific knowledge will have a major impact on medical practice and attract Internet visitors to these journals.
 Journals that restrict access to their Web sites will lose popularity.
 The Free Medical Journals Site is dedicated to the promotion of these free access medical journals over the Internet.
-If you wish to be informed about new free journals, you may subscribe to our Journal Alert.
 The site now lists about 1300 journals.

 Human Proteome Project